CRS REALTOR® Party Convention & Trade Expo

 Complimentary shuttle service is provided between the Marriott Wardman Park Hotel, Omni Shoreham Hotel and Washington Hilton via mini coaches.
 Look for vehicles marked "NAR Shuttle" on the front window.

-The shuttle service hours are determined by the Midyear Meetings & Trade Expo activities.
+The shuttle service hours are determined by the REALTORS® Legislative Meetings and Trade Expo activities.
 Shuttle service starts approximately one hour prior and runs one hour later than daily official meeting hours.

 Hotel Boarding Points